ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Machine learning competitions are excellent for crowd-sourcing top approaches to complex predictive modeling problems.
 Over a short period of time, a large community of solvers tests a broad feature space including possible data sources, model architectures, and model features.
 The result is an [open-source github repository](https://github.com/drivendataorg/tick-tick-bloom) with code from the most effective approaches, trained model weights, and write-ups of winning methods.

 However, transforming this research code into production code requires significant additional work.
-This gap between competition-winning research approaches and deployable code exists for a few reasons:
+There are a few key differences between competition-winning research approaches and deployable code:
 1. The competition relies on static data exported and processed once while deployment requires repeated, automatic use with new data.
 2. Winning models are relatively unconstrained by the size and cost of their solutions.
 For ongoing use, efficiency matters.
 3. Competition code is validated once with anticipated, clean data and static versions of Python package dependencies.
 In the real world things break and change; use requires basic robustness, testing and configurability.
 4. There is substantial variability in the clarity and organization of competition-winning code.
 Usable code requires others to be able to understand, maintain, and build on the codebase.

-While the end goal is regularly generated predictions of cyanobacteria levels surfaced in user-friendly dashboards to water quality managers, the intermediate requirement is a deployment-ready code package.
+The end goal is regularly generated predictions of cyanobacteria levels surfaced in user-friendly dashboards to water quality managers.
+To achieve this, the intermediate requirement is a deployment-ready code package.
 This package is CyFi, a configurable, open-source Python library capable of generating cyanobacteria predictions on new input data.

 ### Model experimentation

 CyFi was developed through an additional model experimentation phase, which combined and iterated on the most useful pieces from competition-winning models, and simplified and restructured code to transform it into a runnable pipeline.
 Additional model testing helped determine which winning approaches were the most robust, accurate, and generalizable outside of the competition setting.

 The table below summarizes the matrix of experiments that were conducted.
-Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and which target variable was used.
+Model experimentation informed key decisions around which data sources were used, how satellite imagery was selected and processed, and which target variable was predicted.

 :::{figure} model_experimentation.png
 :label: fig:experiments